 We are so blessed to stand on the shoulders of those so committed to opening a Jesuit school in the area and we are planning for even more great things as we build upon our heritage; from an enhanced science curriculum and entrepreneur program to our new state-of-the art track, scoreboard and turfed field.

 We are Walsh Jesuit: a Catholic, Jesuit high school that offers an outstanding college-preparatory curriculum in a caring, supportive atmosphere that fosters intellectual curiosity and value formation.
-With the mission of forming Men and Women for Others, the very heart of our challenge is to give Greater Glory to God as we work with our wonderful families to develop young women and men of competence, conscience and compassion.
+With the mission of forming men and women for and with others, the very heart of our challenge is to give Greater Glory to God as we work with our wonderful families to develop young women and men of competence, conscience and compassion.

 Taken from a 1973 address by the Rev. Pedro Arrupe, S.J., former Superior General of the Society of Jesus, the motto was presented as a challenge to Jesuit alumni worldwide and, in fact, has become the motto of all the Jesuit secondary schools throughout the United States.
 In his speech, Fr.
 Arrupe urged Jesuit alumni to use their gifts and education for lives of service by participating in the school community, becoming active in their own education, going beyond the minimal expectations in their development, and showing compassion for the least in the community and the world.